nepada/security-annotations/README.md

 #### How do access validators work?

+Every access validator implements `Nepada\SecurityAnnotations\AccessValidators\AccessValidator` interface.
+The access validator specifies which annotation type it supports via its public API.

-Annotations are parsed by `Nette\Reflection\AnnotationsParser` and their value is one by one passed for inspection to the specific validator.
+When checking the requirements all annotations are parsed using `doctrine/annotations` and they are passed one by one to associated access validator for inspection.
-It's the responsibility of the validator to check whether or not the annotation value is of expected type, e.g. the default `@loggedIn` validator can handle only boolean values.
 Based on the annotation value the validator decides either to deny access (throws `Nette\Application\BadRequestException`), or grant access (no exception is thrown).